Black Lab – A Complete Guide To The Black Labrador Retriever

 Contents

-The black Lab is up to 24 inches tall and weighs up to 80lbs.
-Depending on on their ancestors, your black Labrador puppy may be a little smaller than this when they are fully grown.
-Labradors bred for the show ring (known as English Labs in the USA, and ‘Show Labs’ in the UK) have become heavier and ‘chunkier’ in appearance than Labradors bred for hunting and retrieving ability, and for competitive success in field trials.
-And the hunting or American Lab may have a lighter frame and a strong drive for retrieving.
+The black Lab is up to 24 inches in height and up to 80lbs in weight.
+Depending on their ancestors, your black Labrador puppy may be a little smaller in adulthood.
+Labradors bred for the show ring (known as English Labs in the USA, and ‘Show Labs’ in the UK) have become heavier set in appearance than Labradors bred for hunting and retrieving ability, and for success in field trials.
+Your hunting or American Lab may have a lighter frame and a strong drive for retrieving.

-The lifespan of a black Labrador is 12 years, and your pup could live even longer given the right diet, exercise and a healthy dose of luck.
+The lifespan of a black Labrador is 12 years, and some purebred black lab puppies can live even longer given the right diet, exercise and a healthy dose of luck.

 How I Fell In Love With Black Labs